-Graduate Certificate in Cinema Studies
+Graduate Certificate in Cinema and Media Studies

-Programs in humanities around the country often seek job candidates from traditional fields who can also demonstrate pedagogical and scholarly strengths in cinema studies.
-Responding to these intellectual and professional currents, Penn's Graduate Certificate in Cinema Studies aims to prepare students with the skills to research and teach film and media in order to advance their own work and to provide them with clear evidence of their training and abilities when they seek positions at other universities.
+Programs in humanities around the country often seek job candidates from traditional fields who can also demonstrate pedagogical and scholarly strengths in cinema and media studies.
+Responding to these intellectual and professional currents, Penn's Graduate Certificate in Cinema and Media Studies aims to prepare students with the skills to research and teach film and media in order to advance their own work and to provide them with clear evidence of their training and abilities when they seek positions at other universities.

 Students working in this area have a wide range of resources at their disposal, including Penn’s extensive Muybridge archive, the artists’ video collection at the Philadelphia Museum of Art, the large film-related holdings of Penn’s libraries, as well as the important film archives that lie within easy reach of Philadelphia, such as the Library of Congress and MoMA.
 These students will also be eligible to apply for the paid, year-long internship in film programming at the Philadelphia Museum of Art, in which a graduate student programs a film series of films on or by artists, and does research for the museum in film archives such as MoMA.
-Along with regular appearances and presentations by filmmakers such as Stephen and Timothy Quay, Ross McElwee, Werner Herzog, Mira Nair, Alex Gibney, Frederic Wiseman, and others, Penn and Philadelphia offer graduate students a variety of ongoing intellectual and cultural opportunities to support their work in film and media studies, including those provided by the Philadelphia Film Festival, the Penn Humanities Forum, the Slought Foundation, and the International House film series, as well as the Cinema Studies colloquium, where faculty and students exchange work-in-progress.
+Along with regular appearances and presentations by filmmakers such as Stephen and Timothy Quay, Ross McElwee, Werner Herzog, Mira Nair, Alex Gibney, Frederic Wiseman, and others, Penn and Philadelphia offer graduate students a variety of ongoing intellectual and cultural opportunities to support their work in film and media studies, including those provided by the Philadelphia Film Festival, the Penn Humanities Forum, the Slought Foundation, and the International House film series, as well as the Cinema and Media Studies colloquium, where faculty and students exchange work-in-progress.

 For more information, please contact Nicola M. Gentili.

-Each student applying for the certificate will develop a program of study in conjunction with the director of Cinema Studies.
+Each student applying for the certificate will develop a program of study in conjunction with the director of Cinema and Media Studies.
 To complete the Graduate Certificate, students would fulfill the following requirements over the course of their Ph.D. work:

-- A research paper overseen by a faculty member affiliated with Cinema Studies.
+- A research paper overseen by a faculty member affiliated with Cinema and Media Studies.
 Normally this paper would develop out of work in a graduate seminar.
 It might also be a version of a chapter of a dissertation.